- Rough & Road Deo-Graft helmet liner - September 18, 2021

-Coming up to a year since I commenced the move to WordPress and I have a few thoughts for moto-bloggers considering the same.
-Every site I read prior suggested it was as easy as falling off a log and ‘you will wish you had done it years ago’.
-Well that is stretching the truth a little.
+I’ve moved my blog from Blogger to WordPress and I have a few thoughts for moto-bloggers considering the same.
+Every site I read prior suggested it was easy and ‘you will wish you had done it years ago’ and I have mixed feelings so far on it.

 I am pleased with how much better I can present photos.
-Given this is a photo centric site in an age when something that can be explained in one sentence gets turned into 5 minutes of drivel on YouTube the importance of that should not be underestimated however moving was a huge amount of work.
+Given this is a photo centric site in the YouTube age the importance of that should not be underestimated, however moving was a huge amount of work.

-Setting up hosting and installing WordPress to the host was easy.
-I initially chose Amazon Web Services but I would not recommend them to novices as you need to be comfortable with Linux and they offer zero support.
+For hosting and installing WordPress I chose Amazon Web Services but I would not recommend them to novices as you need to be comfortable with Linux and they offer zero support.
 I later moved to Namecheap and these guys offer a very easy setup or they can do for you plus you get great support.
 Take some time to compare the costs with decent amount of storage as the basic plans are not enough.

 The move itself is not simple.
 Importing the posts doesn’t work properly with any of the plugins despite what is posted on the guides – and I tried them all repeatedly.
 Best I could achieve was my text from the posts imported but the formatting screwed up.
-Photos from about 20 posts were imported then the photos from the rest of the posts were left on Blogger with no way to get them imported. (but they are linked so the posts display on new blog ok)
+Photos from about 20 posts were imported then the photos from the rest of the posts were left on Blogger with no automatic way to get them imported. (but they are linked so the posts display on new blog ok)

 So there certainly was a steep learning curve and lots of ongoing maintenance.
 That is ok for me since I have plenty of time.
-Actually I am glad it gave me stuff to do, I’m semi retired and the blog is my hobby when home since I don’t watch tv.
+Actually I am glad it gave me stuff to do, I’m semi retired and the blog is my hobby since I don’t watch tv.
 But I don’ think the move is for everyone.
-I would suggest getting a quote from a IT service if you want to do this and have a big well established blogger site.

-WordPress has allowed me to offer a better mobile device viewing experience.
+WordPress certainly has allowed me to offer a better mobile device viewing experience.
 I had felt that was important for a number of years since many people view everything on their phone now.
-And for desktop I also escaped the Blogger image size limits and limited placement that the standard editor forces upon you.

 Blog format wise the advantage is not so clear.
 The custom ‘Oliver’ Blogger template I was running gave me many of the design elements that people find attractive in WordPress such as slider images on home page screen and modern menu style.
 But no denying that WordPress has so many more things you can customize.
 Limited only by your imagination really.

-To sum up then if you are ok with the limits that Blogger has, it’s editor and image sizing then I would suggest it’s better for most to stay and just buy one of the excellent custom made templates to get a more modern look (be sure to choose one with full support).
+To sum up then if you are ok with the limits that Blogger has, it’s editor and image sizing then I would suggest it’s ok still to stay and just buy one of the excellent custom made templates to get the WordPress look (be sure to choose one with full support).
 The great thing with Blogger is everything is setup for you automatic and you need not give it a second thought.
-With WordPress you are running your own server with security and storage and backup your ongoing cost and responsibility.
-But on the flip side if your blog is a big part of your life and a major hobby then moving to WordPress would be worth all the work because it expands your hobby considerably.